csbridge/csbridge2020/README.md

 + `title_en` (string): the day's topic (English)
 + `title_tr` (string): the day's topic (Turkish)
 + `visible_after` (string): optional timestamp when the day should become visible
++ `bonus` (boolean): optional, set to false if you do not want to show a banner linking to the bonus page for more projects to work on

 At least one of "morning" or "evening" must be present.